Cattlemen’s Days Tough Enough to Wear Pink

 - $485,000 funded in mammograms, ultrasounds and biopsies since 2006 for uninsured or under insured Gunnison Valley residents.

-- “Tuffy” the Transportation Ram Truck purchased in 2016 and “Bucky” the Dodge Durango purchased in 2018 help all cancer patients get to their out of town medical appointments safely and comfortably.
-They have traveled over 75,000 miles across the state.
+- “Tuffy” the Transportation Ram Truck purchased in 2016, “Bucky” the Dodge Durango purchased in 2018, and “Betty Ann” the Ford Explorer purchased in 2020 help all cancer patients get to their out of town medical appointments safely and comfortably.
+They have traveled over 95,000 miles across the state.

 - $121,000 granted since 2015 through the Friends of Pink program to help individuals in the Gunnison Valley who were impacted financially due to a breast cancer diagnosis (lost wages, travel expenses for treatment, etc.).

 - $5,000 in funding the honorary Edie Gibson “Make It A Great Day” program which helps Gunnison Valley residents who are diagnosed with cancer by providing coupons for them and their caregivers to utilize the therapy services of Integrative Therapies.

 - $2,000 to Casting for Recovery to send two Gunnison County Ladies to the 2018 Fly Fishing Retreat for breast cancer survivors in Redstone, CO.